 Each university will engage 8 to 10 staff members covering strategic roles (the Rector, the Vice-Rectors, the General Director, Heads of departments, etc).
 They will be asked to evaluate governance looking at the degree of autonomy in taking decisions on organizational, academic and financial aspects, the extent to which they are free to decide about human resouces management, the effectiveness of the institution in using management tools such as quality assurance procedures and planning tools; the capacity of the institution to use evaluation results to inform decisions; the degree of accountability of the university, and the degree of participation of internal and external stakeholders in the decision-making process and in the overall the institutional life.

 To cope with the limitations due to the COVID-19 pandemic, the self-assessment is conducted online.
-UNIMED scheduled 10 bilateral sessions in the next weeks to grant to the Iraqi universities real-time support while filling the online questionnaire on the governance dimensions.
+UNIMED scheduled 10 bilateral sessions in March 2021 to grant to the Iraqi universities real-time support while filling the online questionnaire on the governance dimensions.
 At the very end, all answers by each institution will be put together to have a comprehensive picture of the governance in each university of the project.
 Then a comparative analysis is conducted to identify needs and priorities for the HE system in Iraq as a whole.